LukeGrahamLandry/franca/devlog.md

   - the thing i call strace is just in the userspace libc functions, even the ones that are redirected syscalls just change elr so the work happens back in userspace.

+---

+- given that's a dead end, maybe i'll feel better if i put a pretty picture on the screen

 ## (Nov 23)

 - convert the stdin signal hack to use the virtq directly as a UQueue